yorth21/pseudocode-analyzer/README.md

 ### Basic Usage

-Create a pseudocode file (`.yorth`) and place it in `src/main/resources/`:
+Create a pseudocode file (`.txt`) and place it in `src/main/resources/`:

-By default, the analyzer will process the file named `code.yorth`.
+By default, the analyzer will process the file named `code.txt`.
 You can modify the path in `Main.java` if needed.

 The analyzer will output:
 - A "Done" message if parsing was successful